tlwl19/EGL314/README.md

 ```
 ![](markdown%20imgs/HoroLBL.png)

-After which, we'll need to create label for prompt on reset game
+After which, we'll need to create the label for the prompt on reset game.

 ```
 youwin = Label(inguessframe3, text="Press Reset Game to Reset", font=('Arial', 12))